Stamford Bridge, East Riding of Yorkshire: Landmarks

-In the 18th century the weir and the by-pass canal and lock, known as the New Cut, were built and the medieval bridge was replaced with the current structure.

-The present bridge was designed by William Etty under an Act of 1725 and completed in 1727.
+The present Stamford Bridge was designed by William Etty under the Stamford Bridge (Replacement and Tolls) Act 1724 and completed in 1727.
 The bridge was strengthened in the 1960s and at the same time the adjacent pedestrian bridge was erected.
+It replaced a medieval bridge made of timber supported on three stone piers, which stood upstream of the current bridge.

 The bridge is a Grade II* listed monument.

-The viaduct

-Opened on 3 October 1847, the viaduct originally carried the York to Beverley railway line across the Derwent, closed 1965.
+Opened on 3 October 1847, Stamford Bridge Viaduct originally carried the York to Beverley railway line across the Derwent, closed 1965.
 It consists of red brick arches on either side of a single wider wrought-iron span that crosses the river.
 The viaduct now forms part of a public cycle route, and is Grade II* listed.

 Education

 The village school was first built in Main Street in 1795 as a result of a legacy left by Christopher Wharton.
 Education was provided free for 12 poor boys and 6 poor girls who had to provide one shilling a year for kindling.
 Pay scholars were also taught and by 1822 the school population numbered 30.
 1874 saw compulsory education and in 1911 the East Riding County Council took over and built a school on the present Church Road site.

 This original building was modernised and extended in 1968 and because of the rapid development of the village a further extension was added in 1978.
 In April 1983 a new infants building, in Godwinsway, Stamford Bridge, was added to the school.
 Built for 120 infant children it makes the school a split site establishment, but adds greatly to the educational provision for the children.
 In 2000 this building was also extended.